verayang01/CS262-HW2/README.md

 python virtualmachine.py
 ```

-- This will start three virtual machines, each running in a separate thread.
+- This will start three virtual machines, each running in a separate process.
 - The simulation runs for 60 seconds, during which the VMs send messages, process internal events, and update their logical clocks.

 ## File Structure